kubedb/docs/docs/guides/elasticsearch/clustering/topology.md

 Here,

-- `spec.topology` point to the number of pods we want as dedicated `master`, `client` and `data` nodes and also specify prefix, storage, resources for the pods.
+- `spec.topology` point to the number of pods we want as dedicated `master`, `ingest` and `data` nodes and also specify prefix, storage, resources for the pods.

 Let's create this Elasticsearch object